 Other Knighton attractions include the Spaceguard Centre, an independent observatory which monitors the potential threat to our planet posed by 'near earth objects'.
-Events include regular Farmers Market and the Knighton Carnival held in August.
+Events include a regular Farmers Market and the Knighton Show and Carnival held in August.

 Knighton has a railway station on the Heart of Wales line that runs from Shrewsbury to Swansea.